caydenlund/CIRE/README.md

 Steps to comply to make CIRE test script work
 - The test file should have extension .ll
-- The function to be tested should be named "src"
-- The function argument names should be "v_i" where i is the index of the variable in the function
 - The input file should be named "test_input.txt"
+- The function argument names in the .ll and .txt file should match
-- If a there is no corresponding input file, default input values should be assumed.
+- If a there is no corresponding input file, default input values will be assumed.